isomerpages/cris-scri/news-and-events/news/_posts/2024-05-12-post-Inspired by her patients, this fresh graduate finds her calling in healthcare research.md

 data entry.</p>
 <p>CRCs are professionals who have core skills and knowledge to manage clinical
 research studies.
 This consists of both soft skills and hard skills.</p>
-<p>“My science degree and prior experience in clinical research would help
+<p>“My science degree helped me grasp concepts such as study protocols and
-me grasp concepts such as study protocols and research monitoring more quickly,” shared Qasrina.</p>
+research monitoring more quickly,” shared Qasrina.</p>
 <p>As a newcomer however, she faced difficulties in recruiting patients.
 Qasrina persisted and sought guidance from senior CRCs to refine her recruitment strategies and began building rapport with nurses from whom she learnt